joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 ## The Input
 The inputs in this particular example will be a collection of sequences.
 In this blog post, each item in a particular sequence will be a string representing a word.
 But there is no reason why any type of symbol could not be used instead.

 Howevever, rather than using a single document to build our random sequence generator we will use a corpus of documents.
-That way we can continuously improve our random sequence generator.
+That way we can continuously improve our random sequence generator by adding the transitions from more documents to our transition table.
 An example of such a corpus is shown below (in a Clojure data structure).

 {% highlight clojure %}
 '("To succeed in life, you need two things: ignorance and confidence"